nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
-The lead category is key'ed in wrong or empty
+The lead category is keyed in wrong or empty

     * 3b1.
 Connectify shows an error message.

       Use case resumes at step 2.

 *{More to be added}*